openstack/pbr/doc/source/index.rst

       source-dir = doc/source
       build-dir = doc/build
       all-files = 1

+``source_dir``

+  The path to the source directory where the Sphinx documentation tree is.

 For information on the remaining options, refer to the `Sphinx documentation`__.
 In addition, the ``autodoc_index_modules``,